Africa AHEAD: History

 Africa AHEAD Zimbabwe is the implementing organisation, having grown out of Zimbabwe AHEAD Trust founded by the Waterkeyns in 1999, remaining one of the most innovative NGOs in Zimbabwe, having started over 3,000 CHCs directly reaching over 2 million people in Zimbabwe alone by 2020.
 The team has developed the training materials and method for participatory health education based on PHAST principles, to prevent many common diseases which cause 80% of infant deaths - such as diarrhoea, cholera, pneumonia, malaria and malnutrition; as well as many debilitating diseases which affect growth and development such as bilharzia, intestinal helminths (worms), skin and eye diseases.

 Africa AHEAD Association was started to scale up the work of the Waterkeyn's in many countries in Africa, who since 1994 have been developing and refining a model of community development, known as the 'Applied Health Education and Development' (AHEAD) Approach - a 4 phase process of holistic and integrated development.
-This is a method of community mobilisation which starts up a grass roots group in each villages known as a Community Health Club.
+This is a method of community mobilisation which starts up a grass roots group in each village known as a Community Health Club.
 The Waterkeyns then revamped Africa AHEAD Association based out of Cape Town which is an active group of experienced CHC practitioners involved in the research and training for the dissemination of the Community Health Club Approach.